scalawithcats/scala-with-cats/src/pages/applicatives/validated.md

 ### Combining Instances of *Validated*

-We can combine instances of `Validated` using any of the methods described above:
+We can combine instances of `Validated` using any of the methods or syntax described for `Semigroupal` above.
-`product`, `map2..22`, apply syntax, and so on.

-All of these techniques require an appropriate `Semigroupal` to be in scope.
+All of these techniques require an instance of `Semigroupal` to be in scope.
 As with `Either`, we need to fix the error type to create a type constructor with the correct number of parameters for `Semigroupal`: